Working with nature: tropical

 3.05 tons of carbon per ha per year, which is 11 times the uptake rate of old-growth

+forests.
 We also found that the rate of regrowth differed dramatically

 across the study sites and that this rate is larger in areas with higher rainfall.